101 Minors Participating in University Sponsored Programs or Programs Using University Facilities

 c.
 Responsibilities of the authorized adults must include, at a minimum, informing participants about safety and security procedures, MTSU rules, rules established by the program, and behavioral expectations.
 The program director is responsible for following and enforcing all rules and must be able to provide this information to participants and be able to respond to emergency(ies).

 11. All authorized adults are required to have current background checks on record with MTSU at the time of hire and/or prior to beginning work with minors.
 The background checks shall be paid for by the sponsor.
 This background check must be reviewed and approved by HRS prior to being hired and/or working with minors.
-No individual with a criminal history relating to children or violence, including, but not limited to, child abuse, neglect, or sex offenses may be an authorized adult.
+No individual with a criminal history relating to children or violence, including, but not limited to, child abuse, neglect, or sex offenses may be designated as an authorized adult.

 a.
 When there are high school students, including prospective athletes, participating in pre-enrollment visitation, the hosting MTSU student(s) will not be required to undergo a background check.